vis-kid/octopress_drafts_previewer/source/_posts/2015-10-01-Neat-Variables.markdown

 [codepen example](http://codepen.io/vis-kid/pen/PPWLQK)

-The color you’ll see will be a bit different—I already tweaked that abit—but it will show you the number of columns you have set via **$grid-columns**.
+The color you’ll see will be a bit different—I already tweaked that abit—but it will show you the number of columns you have set via **$grid-columns** within your outer containers.
 In this case I kept the default which is 12 columns.

+A 12 column grid offers you a lot of flexiblity to combine sections of various length neatly into it.
+It’s a solid choice for beginners as well as for advanced designers.

 + ### visual-grid-index

-If you already have some content which spans the full width on the page you might be surprised to see no effect.
-In case that happens, remember that the **visual-grid-index** is set to **back** by default.
+If you already have some content which spans the full width of the outer container(s) on the page you might be surprised to see no effect.
+In case that happens, remember that the **$visual-grid-index** is set to **back** by default.

 Sass:
 ``` sass